-Although this life exercise is easily adaptable, you must keep a few fundamental principles in mind when coaching clients.
-Let’s explore what a Wheel of Life template looks like and how it works in action.
+Although this life exercise is easily adaptable, it’s best to keep a few guidelines in mind when coaching clients with it.
+Let’s explore how you can use a Wheel of Life template in action.

 What Is the Wheel of Life Framework?

 The life wheel assessment is especially powerful for self-reflection because it visually represents the various dimensions of one’s life.
-It helps your client see where they put most of their energy and attention, what gives them the most fulfillment, and what aspects of their everyday life they neglect.
+It helps your client see where they put their energy and attention, what gives them the most fulfillment, and what aspects of their life are neglected.

-It typically consists of eight to ten segments, each representing a different aspect of life.
-These include:
+It typically consists of eight to ten segments, most commonly:

 - Personal growth